-The developer of a planned wave power farm in
+The hub of a power revolution

 The three companies will provide the energy generation systems at the core of the first phase of Wave Hub, which aims to deliver electricity to the national grid via an ‘offshore power socket’ located 10 miles from the Cornish coast.